MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/virtual-interrupts.md

 ms.author: hvdev
 ms.date: 10/15/2020
 ms.topic: reference
+ms.prod: windows-10-hyperv
 ---

 # Virtual Interrupt Controller

 The hypervisor virtualizes interrupt delivery to virtual processors.

+## Architecture-Specific Virtual Interrupt Controllers

+### On x64 Platforms

-This is done through the use of a synthetic interrupt controller (SynIC) which is an extension of a virtualized local APIC; that is, each virtual processor has a local APIC instance with the SynIC extensions.
-These extensions provide a simple inter-partition communication mechanism which is described in the following chapter.
+On x64 platforms, interrupt virtualization is done through the use of a synthetic interrupt controller (SynIC) which is an extension of a virtualized local APIC; that is, each virtual processor has a local APIC instance with the SynIC extensions.
+These extensions provide a simple inter-partition communication mechanism which is described in the [Inter-Partition Communication](inter-partition-communication.md) chapter.

+### On ARM64 Platforms

+On ARM64 platforms, the hypervisor exposes a virtual ARM Generic Interrupt Controller (GIC) that conforms to the ARM GIC architecture specification.
+Guest partitions should refer to the ARM GIC Architecture Specification for details on the virtual GIC interface, registers, and interrupt handling mechanisms.

+## Interrupt Categories

 Interrupts delivered to a partition fall into two categories: external and internal.
 External interrupts originate from other partitions or devices, and internal interrupts originate from within the partition itself.

 External interrupts are generated in the following situations: